Saturday, April 18, 2020

 I removed the 9′ 2×4 and set it aside.
 I’ll use it for something else.

-After it was out of the way, I slid the roof forward into position and secured it to the front wall frame by driving in a half dozen 3″ screws from underneath the top plate.
+With the long 2×4 now out of the way, I slid the roof forward into position and secured it to the front wall frame by driving in a half dozen 3″ screws from underneath the top plate.
 I used my Morakniv to trim the protective plastic sheeting along the edge, and stood back to admire my work.
 Nice!

 The back was a different story.
 I pulled the first sheet of roofing to the left to line it up along the south wall of the cabin and secured it with a couple of screws.
 However, no matter how hard I tried, I couldn’t get the second sheet to move far enough to the left to line up with the first.
 Close, but not quite.
 The best I could do was to get it within a half a hill (or valley).
 I just needed more hands.
 But also, I was concerned about the amount of tension I was placing on it: Could it potentially cause any of the screws to tear larger holes in the metal?